ndubetz/plugged-in/README.md

 # Setup

-A somewhat recent version of node.js is required.
-6 or later should be sufficient.
+A recent version of node.js is required.
+Version 6 or later is sufficient.

 Clone the repository and run `npm install`

 # Usage

-To run a collection on the `collections` directory, run `npm test [COLLECTION_NAME]`
+To run a collection from the `collections` directory, run `npm test [COLLECTION_NAME]`

 # Sample APIs